 FYI- If your parent had a heart attack at young age but did not die, Met Life, Minnesota Life, Nationwide, and United of Omaha will offer you their best rate if your parent had heart attack prior to age 60 but lived beyond age 60.
 Transamerica, Lincoln National, ReliaStar Life, and AXA/Equitable will offer you their best rate class if your parent had heart attack but did not die prior to age 65 from the heart attack.

 All underwriting guidelines can change at anytime, so just keep that in mind when shopping online for life insurance.

 Click the link above to get an accurate insurance quote if you’ve had a parent die of or that survived a heart attack prior to their age 60.

-Then if you’d like an agent that will go to bat for you and do everything in their power to get you best rate and product for you, give us a call at 1-800-380-3533 or send us an email at firstname.lastname@example.org.
+If you’d like an agent that will go to bat for you and do everything in their power to get you best rate and product for you, then give us a call at 1-800-380-3533 or send us an email at firstname.lastname@example.org.